bright-sparks/kodeWeave/README.md

 ### Todos

- - Have new files work in Teamwork
- - Integrate HTMLLint
+ - Fix: All values to added files get pushed to whom joins lobby last in Teamwork, but everyone else gets no value.